SelfExplainML/PiML-Toolbox/README.md

 PiML also works for arbitrary supervised ML models under regression and binary classification settings.
 It supports a whole spectrum of outcome testing, including but not limited to, the following:

 1. **Accuracy**: popular metrics like MSE, MAE for regression tasks and ACC, AUC, Recall, Precision, F1-score for binary classification tasks.
-1. **Explainability**: post-hoc global explainers (PFI, PDP, ALE) and local explainers (LIME, SHAP)
+1. **Explainability**: post-hoc global explainers (PFI, PDP, ALE) and local explainers (LIME, SHAP).
-1. **Fairness**: disparity test and segmented analysis by integrating the solas-ai package
+1. **Fairness**: disparity test and segmented analysis by integrating the solas-ai package.
-1. **WeakSpot**: identification of weak regions with high residuals by slicing techniques
+1. **WeakSpot**: identification of weak regions with high residuals by slicing techniques.
-2. **Overfit**: identification of overfitting regions according ot train-test performance gap
+2. **Overfit**: identification of overfitting regions according ot train-test performance gap.
-3. **Reliability**: assessment of prediction uncertainty by split conformal prediction techniques
+3. **Reliability**: assessment of prediction uncertainty by split conformal prediction techniques.
-4. **Robustness**: evaluation of performance degradation under covariate noise perturbation
+4. **Robustness**: evaluation of performance degradation under covariate noise perturbation.
-5. **Resilience**: evaluation of performance degradation under different out-of-distribution scenarios
+5. **Resilience**: evaluation of performance degradation under different out-of-distribution scenarios.

 [Installation](#Install) | [Examples](#Example) | [Usage](#Usage) | [Citations](#Cite)